kyma-project/api-gateway/docs/user/tutorials/01-70-rate-limit.md

 * Connection #0 to host httpbin.local.kyma.dev left intact
 ```

-If the request with the header is sent to different endpoint, the token will be used from the default bucket.
-That means access to `/ip` endpoint should be rate-limited.
+If you send the request with the header to a different endpoint, the token from the default bucket is still used.
+To verify that access to the `/ip` endpoint is also rate-limited, run:

 ```bash
 curl -H "X-Rate-Limited: true" -kLv https://httpbin.local.kyma.dev/ip
 ```

+You get the `HTTP/2 429` status code, which confirms that the rate limit has been exceeded:
 ```
 (...)
 > X-Rate-Limited: true